 In BMAT Section 3, you write a counter-argument in response to a proposition.

 This assumes science-related language skills as well the ability to produce clear and concise written communication for an audience unfamiliar with the subject matter at hand.

 In previous years, answers were approximately one-page long (A4).
 During the pandemic, this increased to 550 words (an upper limit).
-With the BMAT going back to being a paper-based assessment, it is likely the limit will be 1 page again.
+This will continue in 2021, as the exam will again be computer based.